 Conclusions and research needs for this recommendation

 The guideline panel recommended tocilizumab only in the context of a clinical trial.
-Additional clinical trials are needed to inform research on the effectiveness of treatment with tocilizumab for patients with COVID-19 (Supplementary Table s2).
+Additional clinical trials are needed to inform research on the effectiveness of treatment with tocilizumab for patients with COVID-19 (Table s2).

 Recommendation 7: Convalescent plasma vs. no convalescent plasma for hospitalized patients